ZacBlanco/zacblanco.github.io/education/grad/cse221/10-27/sprite.md

 - Authored 1987
-- Sprite is an OS to designa high performance multiprocessor workstation with hardware support for Lisp applications
+- Sprite is an OS to design high performance multiprocessor workstation with hardware support for Lisp applications
 - three general trends by authors
     - networks